-Although you may be tempted to simply get rid of negative reviews or public complaints, it’s actually better to try and invite clients to talk to you in private messages, or to resolve their issues publicly in comments.
+Although you may be tempted to simply prevent negative reviews or public complaints by deleting them right away, it’s actually better to try and invite clients to talk to you in private messages, or to resolve their issues publicly in comments.
 This strategy will not only help make amends with the dissatisfied customers – it will also show your Facebook community that you value each opinion and take customer service seriously.
 We recommend that you only automatically hide or delete comments that are spammy, offensive, or otherwise violate Facebook’s Community Standards.

 - To automatically hide or delete a comment on Facebook or Archive/Flag it in your Social Inbox, simply check the desired action in the Action in Inbox section.
 If you wish to set up an automated reply, select none and move on to the next section.

 - If you want to set up an automated reply to the defined trigger, this section is for you.
 First, select where you would like to publish your reply (as a comment or private message).
 Then, type out your automatic reply.

 Whether you choose to publish your reply in a private message or a comment, remember that you can create up to 20 templates for your replies.
 These will be selected randomly and posted on Facebook in reaction to user activity that meets your criteria.

 Setting multiple reply templates will add a human feel to your answers and, effectively, make your auto-replies seem less robotic, making each and every follower feel truly heard and respected.
 You can further customize the replies using the [@author] tag and emojis.

 Your rule is all set up and ready to go!
 But why stop here?
 Using the following additional page settings, you can make it fit your specific business needs even better.